aspnet/AzureSignalR-samples/docs/azure-integration.md

 First use the [Dockerfile](../samples/ChatRoom/Dockerfile) to build our application into a Docker container image:

+> Make sure you have [NuGet.config](../samples/ChatRoom/NuGet.config) in your project root.

 ```
 docker build -t chatroom .
 ```